yogeshbdeshpande/draft-twi-reference-architecture/draft-twi-reference-architecture.md

 --- abstract
 Technological advancement coupled with security concerns demands more and more use cases, that require data-in-use protections.
 In addition regulatory bodies around the world increasingly require data-in-use protection and privacy enhancing technologies.
-Correspondingly, there is an increased push to harmonize management and governance of human and non-human identities.
+As these advanced technologies are been deployed, challenge remains how to identify the workloads and put trust behind them?
-This draft will address the core issue of managing workload identity in context of Confidential Computing requirements.
+This draft will address the core issue of managing a trustworthy workload identity meeting Confidential Computing requirements.

 --- middle